vestrada64/WDI-DT-55/resources/cheatsheets/git_workflow_team_cheatsheet.md

 1. Identify the repo created by your manager on GitHub.
 2. Fork the repo to your own account.
 3. Use `$ git clone <link to your repo>` to copy **your** forked repo locally.
 Obtain the link to your repo by clicking the green "Clone or download" button.
+4. `cd` into the newly created project folder.
-4. Now add a link to the manager's repo as well: `$ git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git`
+5. Now add a link to the manager's repo as well: `$ git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git`
-5. Ensure that you have two remotes named `origin` & `upstream`: `$ git remote -v`
+6. Ensure that you have two remotes named `origin` & `upstream`: `$ git remote -v`
-6. Ensure you are notified of changes to the project by clicking the **Watch** button near the top right of the manager's repo.
+7. Ensure you are notified of changes to the project by clicking the **Watch** button near the top right of the manager's repo.
 Then make sure you GitHub account's notification settings are adjusted to notify you via email, etc.

 ### Working on Feature Branches